 How Can I Get Started With Hand in Hand Parenting?

-Our tools give you a gentle way to parent that for many of us feels new and different – and it can take time to learn and adjust.
+Our tools give you an empathetic way to parent that for many of us feels new and different – and it can take time to learn and adjust.
 Our mission as a non-profit is giving you as much support as possible, with places where you can learn, ask questions and find community.
 You deserve the same warmth and connection you give to your child.

-You'll find lots of free support and resources, here on our website.
+You'll find lots of free support and resources, right here on our website.
 Click on specific topics or use the search bar to view our articles, blog posts, podcasts, support groups, and classes.